-Instructions: Miso hummus
+Instructions: Chickpea miso hummus

 For this recipe I used dried chickpeas produced by Bartolini.
 I also used olive oil D.O.P. from Umbria with a fruity, intense and slightly spicy flavor, perfect for this recipe.